armory/documentation/_spinnaker_install_admin_guides/prometheus-monitoring.md

               add_source_metalabels: true
   ```

 Wait for all of the Spinnaker pods to be ready before proceeding to the next step.
-You can check the status by running a `kubectl get pods` command.
-Because you are adding a sidecar to each pod, you may need to ensure you have enough capacity in your kubernetes cluster to be able to support the additional resource requirements.
+You can check the status by running the `kubectl get pods` command.
+Because you are adding a sidecar to each pod, you may need to ensure you have enough capacity in your Kubernetes cluster to be able to support the additional resource requirements.

-##  Configure Prometheus to Monitor Spinnaker
+##  Configure Prometheus to monitor Spinnaker

-There are two steps to configure Prometheus to monitor Spinnaker.
+There are two steps to configure Prometheus to monitor Spinnaker:

 - Add permissions for Prometheus to talk to the Spinnaker namespace
 - Configure Prometheus to find the Spinnaker endpoints

 Add permissions for Prometheus by applying the following configuration to your cluster:

 ```bash
 apiVersion: rbac.authorization.k8s.io/v1
 kind: Role